 There’s no denying that Udemy is one of the most popular and well-known online learning platforms in the world.
 But with such notoriety, people have rather conflicting opinions about the site.
 In this Udemy review, we are going to try to see and analyze which of the claims are legit and which are complete bullocks.

-Finally, we’ll see if we can draw a clear and concise conclusion on whether Udemy is a legit platform dedicated to learning and teaching, or if it’s a scam.
+Finally, we’ll see if we can draw a clear and concise conclusion on whether Udemy is a legit platform dedicated to learning and teaching, or if there are better alternatives.

 If you’re a student, you can go to Udemy, register, pick a course and start learning - all for a fee, of course.
 There’s a wide variety of courses to choose from, but most of them fall under the umbrellas of IT and business development.